yetanotherio/plume/README.md

 Plume is heavily based on FlumeJava, a Java library for MapReduce tasks by Google.
 You can find more information in [this paper](https://ai.google/research/pubs/pub35650).

 ## Credits

-Plume is owned and maintained by [YAIO](https://github.com/yetanotherio), an engineering organization focused on building systems for fun. _YAIO is maintained by [Lucas Santos](https://github.com/lms11)_.
+Plume is owned and maintained by [YAIO](https://github.com/yetanotherio), an engineering organization focused on building systems for fun.

 ## License

-Alamofire is released under the GNU GPL v3 license.
-[See LICENSE](https://github.com/yaio/plume/blob/master/LICENSE) for details.
+Plume is released under the GNU GPL v3 license.
+[See LICENSE](https://github.com/yetanotherio/plume/blob/master/LICENSE) for details.